khalid586/Kazi-Shop/README.md

 We have to install jazzmin using terminal

+To install ,
 Run the following commands in the terminal
 ```
 pip install -U django-jazzmin
 ```
-Then go to settings and type `'jazzmin',` in the INSTALLED APPS
+Then go to `settings.py` and type `'jazzmin',` in the INSTALLED APPS

 </details>